djhmateer/djhmateer.github.io/_posts/2021-02-15-winter lockdown.md

 We have bad days.

-This lockdown over winter in the UK has felt much harder.
+This Winter 20/21 Lockdown in the UK has felt much harder than [the first Spring Lockdown](/2020/05/20/covid-19-lockdown-coping-as-a-family)

-I wrote about [The first lockdown](/2020/05/20/covid-19-lockdown-coping-as-a-family) in May 2020 when it was Spring time.

 Here I'm writing about: